marlia92/PFA-component-starter/src/component-library/content/components/typography/counter/index.md

 ---
 title: Counter
-overview: "A statistical display component for large numeric values.
-Commonly used for metrics, statistics, and key figures.
-Supports optional prefix/suffix text, alignment, and sizing."
+overview: "Displays animated numeric values for key stats or figures, with support for prefix and suffix text, sizing, and alignment.
+For a unanimated version use [Heading](/component-library/components/typography/heading/)."
 examples:
   - slugs:
       - alignment-start